Design & Engineering Technology

 Upon completion of this course, the student will be able to:

-- apply mass modeling computer software applications to conceptual architectural and engineering design projects
+- apply mass modeling software applications to conceptual architectural and engineering design projects.

-- render presentation documents by developing an individual drawing and graphic style
+- render presentation documents by developing an individual graphic style.

-- develop virtual computer mass model prototypes based on program requirements for various architectural and engineering assignments, projects, and design problems
+- develop virtual mass model prototypes based on program (client) requirements for various architectural and engineering assignments, projects, and design problems.

-- create physical mass models based on defined design programming guidelines
+- create mass models based on defined design programming guidelines.

 DESGN 325 Architectural Modeling and Design